 You don’t want to expose your family to this anti-inheritance.
 First, understand what happens to your debts if you die.
-And consider using life insurance to pay your debts if you pass so your friends and families’ last memory of you is you and not your bills.
+And consider looking into million dollar insurance policies to pay your debts if you pass so your friends and families’ last memory of you is you and not your bills.

 Leave an Inheritance

 If there are one or more people you’d like to leave a gift to should you pass away, life insurance can fund or supplement an inheritance.
 As I intended with my nieces, you can do likewise.
 In addition to family, you can leave an inheritance to any relation such as a friend, former partner or foster children.

 You may leave this inheritance as a gift for the recipient to spend as they wish or you may outline provisions in your will on how this inheritance should be used.
 Such provisions may include age of receipt and whether or not the inheritance is earmarked for certain purposes such as paying for college or buying a home.
 If Leona Helmsley can leave $2 million to her dog for grooming, maintenance and security, you know the restrictions can be numerous – and fun.

 Fund Your Favorite Charity or Nonprofit

 The queer community is as proud of our causes as we are of our pride.
 If there are charities or nonprofits you’re passionate about, you may leave a donation, as outlined by your trust, after you’ve passed to help ensure those organizations continue after you’re gone.